jaeyow/fullstack-developer/_posts/2019-11-14-how-to-lead-when-you-are-not-in-charge.md

 - I have the ability to affect the climate in my team, I can affect change from within the team with my outlook and attitude.
 I have the power to influence the team from within.
 Conversely, I can adversely affect the mood of the team when I bring the worst attitude.
 This power of influence is real, and I have a choice.

 ## Think Critically
 - Fundamental to critical thinking is ownership.
 When one considers things as your own, you tend to be more careful, more thoughtful about what's yours.
-You then start to think of ways to make things better, more efficient, in general to improve tings all around.
+You then start to think of ways to make things better, more efficient, in general to improve things all around.

   <figure>
     <img src="../images/software-and-leadership/leadership-image-1.jpg" style="width:500px"/>
   </figure>

-- Creating an oasis of excellence - what I am in charge of, and how I have some control on this domain, I can use the influence I have to make it better, make my own little oasis of excellence, whatever it is I am put in charge of.
+- Creating an oasis of excellence - so for the domain I am in charge of, I can use the influence I have to make it better, make my own little oasis of excellence, for whatever it is I am put in charge of.

 - Critical thinkers are learners who notice things about themselves, and can connect problems and solutions together.